-- Jimmy of Jimmy Two-Shoes calling Lucius Heinous the 7th 'Lucy', despite Lucius' hatred of the name (and Jimmy).
+- Jimmy of Jimmy Two-Shoes calling Lucius Heinous the 7th "Lucy", despite Lucius' hatred of the name (and of Jimmy).

 - Inverted in Phineas and Ferb with Jeremy.
 In the episode The Baljeatles, Jeremy suddenly becomes The Nicknamer and nicknames everybody except Candace.
 When she finally stops trying to make him nickname her and confronts him about it, he says "I call you Candace, but not because I don't care enough to come up with a cute nickname for you.
 I call you Candace, cuz, I happen to really like that name."
 Aww...

-- Kim Possible is called "KP" by her friend and boyfriend Ron Stoppable.
+- Kim Possible is called "KP" by her friend and later boyfriend, Ron Stoppable.